Program Thrusts

 existing ecological services and biological resources, while also

-and cultural needs of society toward a better quality of life.
+adopting appropriate utilization practices to address society's socio-economic and cultural needs toward a better quality of life.
 This

-program thrust could cover: the determination of appropriate land-use and
+program thrust could cover the determination of appropriate land-use and

 production options, the valuation of environmental services; food/ feed and